-Her dissertation is entitled "Moralities of a platform: algorithmic governance on China's ride-sharing platforms."
+Her dissertation "Platform ethics: algorithmic governance on China's ride-sharing platforms" looks at the production and contestation of ethical values on ridesharing platforms in China.
 It explores how, Didi, the largest digital transportation platform in China, has monopolized transportation services and is employing fluid techniques of governance such as invisible monitoring, real-time tracking, and data-feedback to coordinate and discipline its users.
-During 20 months of fieldwork in China, she observed how these practices of governance are being produced, practiced, and interpreted in a variety of local communities, and how, as a result, each community forms a distinct moral order.
-By contrasting these moral orders, she addresses the multi-faceted nature of algorithmic governance in China and show how it is shaping technological landscape at the global level.
+During 20 months of fieldwork in China, she observed how the platform ethics embedded in algorithmic governance are being practiced, interpreted, and negotiated in a variety of local communities.

-Prior coming to Harvard, Shuang earned her M.A. degree in sociocultural anthropology at Columbia University.
-In her master’s thesis, she investigated urban crowding, informal housing, and rural-urban migration in Shanghai, China.
-Shuang completed her B.A. at Shanghai International Studies University.
+Shuang earned her M.A. degree in sociocultural anthropology at Columbia University and her B.A. at Shanghai International Studies University.